jabarihunt/manevia/README.md

 ## Endpoints & Routing

-Now that we have a basic Manavia instance up and running for our fictional ACME Anvil API, let's add an endpoint: `drop`.
+Now that we have a basic Manavia instance up and running for our fictional ACME Anvil API, let's add an endpoint called `drop`.
 We will assume a domain name of `anvil.acme.io`.

 ### Routing